Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/s/Score-P/README.md

 -   The EasyConfig was contributed by Jan André Reuter from JSC as a direct contribution of the developers.

--   For now, the `make installcheck` cannot be used on `partition/G` due to some problems when processing the include files.
-This problem will also play when users try to use the package though...
+-   For now, the package is not fully functional on LUMI-G. Basically, OpenMP instrumentation via OPARI2 does not work if OpenMP offload is also enabled, which happens if the `craype-accel-amd-gfx90a` module is loaded and the compiler wrappers are used.
+This is likely due to some bad ordering of the include files in that case.

 -   For some reason, we still need to load the `rocm` module for the `cpeAMD` version as otherwise `roctracer` is not correctly detected.
+The `rocm` module does a few initialisations of environment variables that the `amd` module does not do.